raresteak/simple-telnet-deception/README.md

 ```

 ## Output
-Logged to the FILE variable in json format.
-Fields time, src.ip, username, password.
+Logged to a file and shown on the screen in json format.
 Example:
 ```
 { "time": "05-2021-10T10:36:59", "src.ip": "127.0.0.1", "username": "maintenance", "password": "powerdown"}
 { "time": "05-2021-10T10:37:09", "src.ip": "127.0.0.1", "username": "root", "password": "password"}